konradsic/py-economy/README.md

 ```
 This easy example will create an economy instance (`economy.Economy`) set discord mode to `False`.
 Then it searches for a user with id `1234567890`, checks if it exists and prints it's balance.
+Please note, that its an pre-alpha relase and it does not support discord yet.